r7butler/PHAB/README.md

 ## 6   105PS0107  9/14/2009     Ev_SubNat   0.75          8
 ```

-The `stations` data includes site-specific information that are derived from geospatial analysis.
+The `stations` data include site-specific information derived from geospatial analysis.
 These data are in wide format where one row corresponds to data for one site.
 The following fields are required:

 * `StationCode` unique station identifier
 * `MAX_ELEV` maximum elevation in the watershed in meters
 * `AREA_SQKM` watershed area in square kilometers
+* `ELEV_RANGE` elevation range of the watershed in meters
 * `MEANP_WS` mean phosphorus geology from the watershed
 * `New_Long` site longitude, decimal degrees
 * `SITE_ELEV` site elevation